-We used an online program to get samples of the test our boys were scheduled to take.
+We used this online test prep program by TestingMom.com to get samples of the test our boys were scheduled to take.
 Here is how we did it.

-Step 2 – Go to online and purchase a sample test in the same format in which they will take the test.
+Step 2 – Go to the test prep program online and purchase a sample test in the same format in which they will take the test.
 Paper or Online.
 They have both versions.

 Step 3 – Introduce the practice questions slowly.
 These are new types of questions for most children.
 The questions really to require thinking through problems to the next level.
 It isn’t just your kids knowing their math facts, this is thinking beyond the first answer you think of.

 Exactly how we used the Practice Test